-For 5G ProSe multi-hop UE-to-Network Relay discovery, both Model A and Model B discovery are supported.
+For 5G ProSe Multi-hop UE-to-Network Relay discovery, both Model A and Model B discovery are supported.

-The procedures for 5G ProSe multi-hop UE-to-Network Relay discovery Model A are defined in clause 6.3.2.5.2.
+The procedures for 5G ProSe Multi-hop UE-to-Network Relay discovery Model A are defined in clause 6.3.2.5.2.

-The procedures for 5G ProSe multi-hop UE-to-Network Relay discovery Model B are defined in clause 6.3.2.5.3.
+The procedures for 5G ProSe Multi-hop UE-to-Network Relay discovery Model B are defined in clause 6.3.2.5.3.

 For Additional parameters announcement procedure, only Model A discovery is used and is defined in clause 6.3.2.5.4.